 Programs of study can be developed in other areas as well, where supported by faculty resources.
 Students are encouraged to work across areas of concentration with respect to the departmental focus on religion and public life, including religion's impact on the construction of identities and the dynamics of social change.

-Click here for requirements of the graduate degree.
+Click here for requirements of the Master of Arts Degree

 Click here for faculty profiles.